xplosionmind/quitsocialmedia.club/pages/Why.md

 ## Misinformation

 This is one of the key points of 2020, and of the last months in general: Social Media platforms make it very hard to understand what's true and what's not.
 Of course, it's not only a problem which appears on Social Media platforms, but it got dangerous because of them.
 Donald Trump's and highly influential people's posts may be checked, but it is virtually impossible for platforms owners to keep up with what's going on and be certain that no fake information is being shared.
-Around this key point, and whose responsibility is it if something goes wrong, is rotating the debate about [Section 230](https://en.wikipedia.org/wiki/Section_230 "Section 230 on Wikipedia"), which basically states that it's not the platform's owner of employee responsibility if something against the law is published on a cretain platform.
+Around this key point, and whose responsibility is it if something goes wrong, is rotating the debate about [Section 230](https://en.wikipedia.org/wiki/Section_230 "Section 230 on Wikipedia"), which basically states that it's not the platform's owner or employees' responsibility if something against the law is published on a cretain platform.
 Everybody should be responsible for what he/she shares, and publishing content should be done regardless of Social Media.

 ### Further reading